What is Average Order Value (AOV) in Retail and Why It Matters

 Why AOV Matters for Retailers

-Knowing your company’s average order value helps you evaluate your overall online marketing efforts and pricing strategy by giving you the metrics needed to measure the long-term value of individual customers.
-By knowing your average order value, you can determine how much customers are willing to spend on your products or services on average.
-This information can help you identify opportunities to increase revenue by offering complementary products or services that align with your customers’ interests and needs.
+Knowing your company's average order value helps you evaluate your overall online marketing efforts and pricing strategy by giving you the metrics needed to measure the long-term value of individual customers.
+This information can help you identify opportunities to increase revenue by offering complementary products or services that align with your customers' interests and needs.

 Impact of Increased AOV on Sales, Revenue, and ROI